irkanu/EDD-Mixpanel-Lite/readme.txt

 The free version of EDD Mixpanel only allows 2 events to be tracked; however, the premium version has up to 24 available actions to track.

 = Disclosure =
 I, the plugin author, am not affiliated with [Mixpanel](https://mixpanel.com/), nor [Easy Digital Downloads](https://easydigitaldownloads.com/).
 All trademarks or registered trademarks are property of their respective owners.
 I enjoy building products that help people connect their revenue with the data.
+This plugin is heavily inspired by [Pippin Williamson's](https://twitter.com/pippinsplugins) [original work](https://github.com/easydigitaldownloads/edd-mixpanel).

 == Installation ==